 We recognize revenue when the earnings process is complete, as evidenced by an agreement with the customer, transfer of title occurs, fixed pricing is determinable and collection is reasonably assured.
 Transfer of title typically occurs upon shipment of the equipment pursuant to a written purchase order or contract.
 The portion of the sales agreement related to the field services and training for commissioning of a desalination plant is deferred until we have performed such services.
 We regularly evaluate our revenue arrangements to identify deliverables and to determine whether these deliverables are separable into multiple units of accounting.
 On January 1, 2011, we adopted guidance issued by the Financial Accounting Standards Board ("FASB") on revenue arrangements with multiple deliverables.
 In accordance with the new guidance, when multiple elements exist in a sales agreement, we allocate revenue to all deliverables based on their relative selling prices.
 The new guidance provides a hierarchy to determine the selling price to be used for allocating revenue to deliverables: (i) vendor-specific objective evidence ("VSOE"), (ii) third-party evidence ("TPE") if available and when VSOE is not available, and (iii) best estimate of the selling price ("BESP") if neither VSOE nor TPE is available.
 We have established VSOE for most of our products and services as a substantial majority of selling prices fall within a narrow range when sold separately.
-For deliverables with no established VSOE, we use BESP to determine the standalone selling price for such deliverables as trype and to developing BESP, which incorporates historical selling prices, the effect of market conditions, gross margin objectives, pricing practices, as well as entity-specific factors.
+For deliverables with no established VSOE, we use BESP to determine the standalone selling price for such deliverables as TPE is generally not available given that our products contain significant proprietary technology and solutions that differ substantially from our competitors.
+We have an established process for developing BESP, which incorporates historical selling prices, the effect of market conditions, gross margin objectives, pricing practices, as well as entity-specific factors.
 We monitor and evaluate estimated selling price on a regular basis to ensure that changes in circumstances are accounted for in a timely manner.
 We may modify our pricing in the future, which could result in changes to our VSOE and BESP.
-The services element of our
+The services element of our contracts represents an incidental portion of the total contract price.
+The adoption of the new accounting standard did not have a significant impact on our consolidated financial statements.